 But this assumes that slow-to-upgrade users can have negative effects on everyone else.
 If one user can't have a negative impact on other users, then you don't care if some users are slow to upgrade; they're only hurting themselves.

-You can prevent users from negatively impacting other users by not sharing state or resources between users; in other words, by avoiding services.
+You can prevent users from negatively impacting other users by not sharing state or resources between users; in other words, let users run the software themselves, by writing libraries instead of services.

 By avoiding the maintenance and upgrade costs of a service, a library can afford to contain more functionality.
 That's good for both the developer and the user.